dayan9265/climate-change-awereness-pandemic/README.md

  - `neutral` articles with a more neutral / scientific tone, such as ‘CO2 emissions’, ‘CO2 equivalent’
  - `positive` articles about possible solutions and about conferences and declarations, such as ‘Paris Agreement’, ‘Green New Deal’

-We can observe that the interest in the `negative` increased more for the countries that had a more restrictive lockdown.
+We can observe that the interest in the `negative` increased more for the countries that had a more restrictive lockdown, as shown through the linear regression line.
 For the other categories no clear trend is observed.

 <label for="appreciation">Choose which types of articles to see on the plot :</label>
 <select name="appreciation" id="appreciation">